Xueyantuo: History

+Emperor Taizong's campaign against Eastern Tujue

-On March 27, 630, the Xueyantuo allied with the Tang to defeat the Eastern Qaghanate in the Yin Mountains.
+On March 27, 630, the Xueyantuo allied with the Tang to defeat the Eastern Turkic Khaganate in the Yin Mountains.
 Illig Qaghan escaped, but was handed over to the Tang by his subordinate qaghan on May 2.

-After Eastern Göktürk Illig Qaghan Ashina Duobi was defeated by Tang in 630, the Xueyantuo effectively took over control of the Eastern Göktürks' former territory, at times submissive to the Tang and at times warring with the Tang and the subsequent khan of the Eastern Göktürks that Tang supported, the Qilibi Khan Ashina Simo.
+After Eastern Göktürks were defeated by Tang the Xueyantuo effectively took over control of the Eastern Göktürks' former territory, at times submissive to the Tang and at times warring with the Tang and the subsequent khan of the Eastern Göktürks that Tang supported, Qilibi Khan.

-In 632 the Xueyantuo repulsed an army of Si Yabgu Qaghan from the Western Qaghanate, then subjugated the Qarluq at the Ulungur and Irtysh River, and then the Yenisei Kyrgyz tribes.
-In 634 one of their rivals, Dubu Qaghan (Ashina Shier), son of Chuluo Khan, who ruled much of the eastern half of the Western Qaghanate, was eliminated before escaping to the Tang dynasty.
+In 632 the Xueyantuo repulsed an army of Sy Yabghu Qaghan from the Western Turkic Khaganate, then subjugated the Karluks at the Ulungur and Irtysh Rivers, and then the Yenisei Kyrgyz tribes.
+In 634 one of their rivals, Dubu Qaghan (Ashina Shier), son of Ashina Xichun, who ruled much of the eastern half of the Western Turkic Khaganate, was eliminated before escaping to the Tang dynasty.

 After that they maintained a friendly relationship with the Tang until 639, when a raid on the Tang capital was planned by the Gökturks under Ashina Jiesheshuai (阿史那结社率), who had been disparaged by the Tang emperor.
 He allied with his nephew Ashina Heluohu (阿史那贺逻鹘), choosing him as the leader of the raid on May 19.
 They were unsuccessful and over 40 rebels were executed.
 Heluohu was spared and expelled to the far south.

 After this incident, an arraignment was made on August 13.
-A deportation of all Goktürks north of Ordos was carried out, in an attempt to restore the puppet Eastern Qaghanate as a barrier against the Xueyanto, in an attempt to distract them from the territorial competition in the west.
+All Goktürks north of Ordos were deported, in an attempt to restore the Eastern Turkic Khagante as a puppet against the Xueyanto, in an attempt to distract them from the territorial competition in the west.

 Among the Göktürk nobles, Ashina Simo was selected as the qaghan (Qilibi Khan) with his capital at the border.
 The plot failed, as he was unable to gather his people, many of his tribesmen having escaped to the south by 644 after a series of unsuccessful incursions by the Xueyantuo supported by the Tang dynasty.
 Defeats by the advancing Tang troops had made their tribal allies lose confidence in them.
 The crisis deepened the next year when a coup d'état took place within the clan.

+Emperor Taizong's campaign against Xueyantuo

-On August 1, 646, the Xueyantuo were defeated by the Uyghur (Huihe, 回纥) and the Tang.
-The Xueyantuo's Duomi Khan, Bazhuo, was killed by the Uyghur.
+On August 1, 646, the Xueyantuo were defeated by the Uyghurs (Huihe, 回纥) and the Tang.
+The Xueyantuo's Duomi Khan, was killed by the Uyghurs.
 A Tang army led by the general Li Daozong, the Prince of Jiangxia, crushed the Xueyantuo forces.
 The last Xueyantuo khan, the Yitewushi Khan Duomozhi, surrendered.
 Their remnants were destroyed two years later, on September 15.
-The Sir re-appeared later as [Al]tï Sir "Six Sir Tribes", subjects of the Latter Turk ruler Bilge Khagan; Klyashtorny controversially proposed that Sir were precursors to Kipchaks.
+The Sir re-appeared later as [Al]tï Sir "Six Sir Tribes", subjects of the Second Turkic Khaganate ruler Bilge Qaghan; Klyashtorny controversially proposed that Sir were precursors to the Kipchaks.